thirdweb-dev/contracts/docs/DropERC721.md

-*Lets a module admin set the royalty recipient for a particular token Id.*
+*Lets a contract admin set the royalty recipient and bps for a particular token Id.*

 #### Parameters